followmyutopia/devextreme-documentation/concepts/05 Widgets/TreeList/40 Filtering and Searching/4 Filter Panel with Filter Builder.md

 ---

-If you change the filter expression in the filter panel or filter builder, the changes are reflected in the [filter row](/Documentation/Guide/Widgets/TreeList/Filtering_and_Searching/#Filter_Row) and [header filter](/Documentation/Guide/Widgets/TreeList/Filtering_and_Searching/#Header_Filter), and vice versa.
-You can disable this synchronization by setting the [filterSyncEnabled](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#filterSyncEnabled) option to **false**.
+If a user changes the filter expression in the filter panel or filter builder, the changes are reflected in the [filter row](/Documentation/Guide/Widgets/TreeList/Filtering_and_Searching/#Filter_Row) and [header filter](/Documentation/Guide/Widgets/TreeList/Filtering_and_Searching/#Header_Filter), and vice versa.
+Set the [filterSyncEnabled](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#filterSyncEnabled) option to **false** to disable this synchronization.
 In this case, the filter panel remains synchronized with the filter builder.

 ---
 #####jQuery